-Maxillofacial surgery is a unique branch of surgery in that it combines dentistry with surgical skill.
+Maxillofacial surgery is a unique branch of oral surgery in that it combines dentistry with surgical skill and specific knowledge about the structures of the face, mouth and neck.
 Maxillofacial surgeons treat trauma and diseases affecting the head and neck.

 Education Required of Maxillofacial Surgeons